 Because I chose to go there during spring, when the waterfall flows are the strongest, I paid 150 kunas (≅ 25 USD) per ticket.
-I mention this because depending on the period of the year you choose to visit the Park, prices may vary.
+I mention this because depending on the period of the year you choose to visit Plitvice Lakes National Park, prices may vary.
 For students, tickets have a discount, and children up to 7 years of age have free entry.
 More information here.

 Both inside and around the park, there are many hotels and guesthouses.
 We chose a cottage about 3 kilometers away from Entrance 1 of the park, corresponding to the Lower Lakes area.
 You can book here.

 - eat well before because the entire tour takes a few good hours while you do not want to have a concert in your stomach

 - hydrate yourself, add a cold water bottle in your backpack to quench your thirst, at least until you get to the restaurant area

 - comply with the rules required for a proper visit to the park.
 Not only to avoid the fine but also to protect this wonderful place where nature has unfolded in the most beautiful way possible